How to Respond to Gaslighting — 5-Top Ways to Confront the Abuse

 Schedule Mental Breaks By Yourself

-Whether you pray, meditate, practice silence, or listen to classical music, your mind will rejuvenate and restore during these breaks when they are uninterrupted.
-This will promote good mental health, help you defeat low self-esteem, and increase your physical well-being as well as prepare you to respond well.
+Whether you pray, meditate, practice silence, or listen to classical music, your mind will rejuvenate and restore during uninterrupted breaks.
+This will promote good mental health, help you defeat low self-esteem, increase your physical well-being, and prepare you to respond well.

 Calendar Daily Breaks